July 27, 2018

 My current focus is on strengthening my web development and programming foundation, and for that, on July 24 I started CS50x Miami at the Idea Center.
 CS50 is the Introduction to Computer Science course from Harvard, now offered in different learning institutions around the country as CS50x (sort of like what TEDx does for TED).
 This is probably the first course you should take if you're interested in learning how to program, as it teaches you how to think like the computer and how to understand the basic constructs you will find in any programming language.
 In my case I'm taking this course kind of late into my web development journey, but better late than never to make sure I'm not missing anything important.

-I'm currently trying out Secure Scuttlebutt, a peer-to-peer social network that uses no centralized point of contact and that you can read off-line (content resides in your local computer).
-I'm also experimenting with the Beaker Browser and the DAT data sharing protocol.
-Aside from that, I am operating my own VPS (virtual private server) and learning more about its inner workings.
+I am also following the movement toward the decentralized web by trying out Secure Scuttlebutt, a peer-to-peer social network that uses no centralized server and can be read off-line (content resides in your local computer), and experimenting with the Beaker Browser and the DAT data sharing protocol.

 Thanks to the great Derek Sivers for inspiring this page.